Angina may not be a word many people know, but it’s unfortunately a very common health condition. Most of us just call it chest pain.

 Angina (pronounced either “an-JIY-nah” or “AN-jin-ah”) is the medical term used for intense chest pain caused by the heart.
 In fact, angina is actually a symptom for other conditions, such as heart disease.
 It can often feel like a squeezing, burning, or tightness in the chest.

 Angina occurs when the heart's oxygen demand is greater than the heart's oxygen supply.
-It is the sign of an underlying problem, which is usually coronary heart disease.
+It occurs due to the narrowing, hardening, or blocking of the arteries caused by plaque buildup.

-There are four major types of angina: stable, unstable, variant and microvascular.
-Understanding each type is crucial because they have different angina symptoms, and each responds differently to treatment.
+There are four major types of angina: stable, unstable, variant, and microvascular.
+Understanding each type of angina is crucial because they have different symptoms, and each type of angina responds differently to treatments for angina.
 Yet, it's also important to know that not all chest pain is angina.
 Other conditions can cause chest pain along with serious complications.

 If you are experiencing angina that is not going away, call 911 or go to the emergency room immediately.